-SUMMARY
+EXECUTIVE SUMMARY

-The following summary is qualified in its entirety by, and is subject to, the more detailed information and the consolidated financial statements of the Company that appear elsewhere in this Offering Circular.
-Because it is a summary, it does not contain all of the information that a prospective investor should consider before investing in the Securities.
+The following summary is qualified in its entirety by, and is subject to, the more detailed information and the consolidated financial statements of the Company that appear elsewhere in this Prospectus.
+The meaning of terms not defined in this summary can be found elsewhere in this Prospectus.